Service charge policy web banner

 A service charge is a charge made to tenants, leaseholders, and freeholders towards the cost of services and benefits provided for them beyond the benefits of enjoying occupation of their own home.
 Service charges arise from the cost of providing and maintaining such services and may be specific to a building, estate, area, or individual home.

-Magna operates a system of variable service charges.
-We will levy a service charge wherever a service is provided that's capable of being lawfully service charged and where it's value for money to apply that charge.
+We will levy a service charge wherever a service is provided that is capable of being lawfully service charged and where it is value for money to apply that charge.

-We're required to meet our financial, legal, health and safety and other commitments, whilst making proper provision for future repairs.
-We aim to ensure that service charges cover the cost of providing services.
+We are required to meet our financial, legal, health and safety and other commitments, whilst making proper provision for future repairs.

-We'll add a management fee of up to 20% to most service charges towards the cost of calculating and administering service charges.
+We will add a management fee of up to 20% to most service charges towards the cost of calculating and administering service charges.
 There are some service charges to which we do not generally add a management fee; these include most personal charges, the cost of building insurance charged to leaseholders and management fees charged by external management companies.

-We'll consult customers about proposed changes to existing services or the introduction of new or additional services before their implementation.
+We will consult customers about proposed changes to existing services or the introduction of new or additional services before their implementation.

 Service charges are reviewed annually with the revised level payable from April each year.

-We'll send service charge statements showing the actual costs for the previous financial year to customers annually in September.
+We will send service charge statements showing the actual costs for the previous financial year to customers annually in September.

 Service charges will be separately identified within the gross amount of rent payable by customers.